depth-co/blog/posts/001-introducing-depth.md

 open market.
 This would drive DEPTH to become a suction for talent and investment on our terms.
 Because DEPTH is based on the blockchain, all assets of DEPTH citizens are tracked as cryptocurrencies and NFTs.
-There can be an automated system whereby a portion of every citizen's assets are granted to the DEPTH treasury periodically (the world's first automated and accurate wealth tax), and then redistributed euqally to each citizen as a truly valuable universal basic income.
+There can be an automated system whereby a portion of every citizen's assets are granted to the DEPTH treasury periodically (the world's first automated and accurate wealth tax), and then redistributed equally to each citizen as a truly valuable universal basic income.
 Citizens may start entities outside of DEPTH, but pledge some percent of profits to DEPTH such that they can remain a citizen.
 DEPTH citizens would enjoy privileges in addition to 1 person 1 vote.
 For one they'd take part in history as DEPTH fixes the world's major problems.
 In addition, there would be an internal cap on profit margins for products and services sold internally, and a means by which profits from the areas you vote towards funding are returned to you; this system thus